MartinIwakura/MartinIwakura/README.md

 - 👋 Hi, My name is Sérgio, nice to meet you :)
 - 🇧🇷 I am Brazilian! and i can speak 3 languages, Portuguese, Spanish and English!
-- 👀 I’m interested in Programming and Cybersecurity
+- 👀 I’m interested in Programming and Cybersecurity.
-- 🌱 I’m currently learning Computer Network, Protocols, JAVA language and others
+- 🌱 I’m currently learning Big Data, Data Structures, OS, and Information Security.

 <!---